stmarksnewferry/stmarksnewferry.github.io/_home_boxes/welcome.md

 Psalm 46 reminds us that "God is our refuge and strength, an ever-present help in trouble."
 If you don't normally pray, then in these unprecedented days would be a good time to start!
 The LORD is still sovereign over all the world, and he cares for you.

+A lot of our usual activities are unable to take place as usual.
+But we have made arrangements to support those who might be finding the social distancing and isolation most difficult:

+Sticky Fingers – our puppet “Peter” has been filmed telling the stories from the last term.
+You can engage with him on the Sticky Fingers Facebook page
+Tuesday Fellowship – providing for (mainly) older folks has responded to the needs of those perhaps not as “connected” by modern technology.
+There’s a telephone conversation every day at 10.30am using a conference call system that allows several people to talk together as a group on the phone.
+Midweek groups – meeting to read the Bible together, pray together and encourage one another to live for Jesus every day … we’re still meeting, by “Zoom” video conference.

+Additionally, the Foodbank that up until recently operated out of the church building on a Thursday has joined a central effort co-ordinated by the Council.
+The “Emergency Food Hub” is your first port of call: https://www.wirral.gov.uk/foodhelp

+Finally, if you are feeling anxious, wondering where God is, and need someone to talk to, please do get in touch: clergy@stmarksnewferry or 645 2638

+Our Facebook page has more regular updates … https://www.facebook.com/stmarksnewferry/

 **____**